AmpleSense-DAO/eefi_contracts/README.md

 It inherits from StakingERC721 to grant NFT staking capabilities and computing rewards, as well as from AMPLRebaser to add a rebase function selling the AMPL for ETH.

 The contract will only sell excess AMPL for ETH when the amount of AMPL in the contract exceeds 40,000 AMPL.
-The AmplesenseVault.sol contract deposits a small portion of new AMPL supply (2%) into the staking contract.
+The ElasticVault.sol contract deposits a small portion of new AMPL supply (2%) into the staking contract.
 Once deposited, AMPL cannot be removed from the vault.
 Additional AMPL can be added to the vault by third-party wallets.
 Stakers can remove their NFTs at any time.

 ## StakingERC20.sol